peterashwin/BTsim/README.md

 Please note that the program uses qcustomplot, and one needs to add a line (below) to the .pro file QT       += printsupport

+# Help with using the code
+You can find brief descriptions of features of the programme from /helpdocs/content.htm